Great Wall Motor: 2018–present: Global expansion

+In January 2026, Great Wall Motor officially launched the Guiyuan (归元) Platform at its Baoding, Hebei.
+The platform proposes a "one vehicle, multiple powertrains" approach, which is compatible with five powertrain types: Plug-in Hybrid, Hybrid, Battery Electric, Fuel Cell, and ICE.
+It integrates the Coffee EEA 4.0 electronic and electrical architecture, AI OS in-vehicle system, dual VLA large model, and bionic motion control system.

 Operations

 Manufacturing

 GWM's primary base of operations is located in Baoding, Hebei province.
 A site in Tianjin began operating in 2011.
 A second base of operations in Baoding become operational in October 2013, located in Xushui county.

 In November 2020, GWM announced the completion of its Taizhou plant in Jiangsu, with the Ora Good Cat rolling off the assembly line as its first product.
 The Taizhou base, constructed since November 2019, is GWM's eighth vehicle assembly facility in China, with a total investment of 8 billion yuan ($1.22 billion) and an annual capacity of 100,000 vehicles.

 As of 2024, GWM operates 10 full-process automobile manufacturing plants in China, three full-process automobile manufacturing plants overseas in Thailand, Brazil and Russia, and several knock-down assembly plants in countries such as Pakistan and Ecuador.

 Research and development

 While R&D activities commenced in 1998, in 2010 the company began construction of a technical center in Baoding, Hebei province.
 Part of an effort to increase R&D investment, the center may become fully operational in 2013 as GWM said it would obtain "world-leading R&D... and technical ability" by that year.

 Currently, component design may rely heavily on foreign technical assistance, and some hard-to-source parts may be provisioned from overseas; the company states it has cooperative agreements with companies such as Autoliv, Delphi Automotive, BorgWarner, Robert Bosch GmbH, the German company Brose, Ricardo plc, TRW Automotive, and Valeo in regards to specific parts such as engines, transmissions, door locks, and airbags, etc. As of 2009, some models used Mitsubishi engines and Siemens electronic systems—both sourced in China.

 In January 2016, GWM has announced the creation of a R&D center in Yokohama, Japan as part of a strategy to enter the Japanese auto market.
 It also opened a R&D center in Bangalore, India in June 2016.

 In 2021, following its joint venture with BMW Group, GWM opened an office in Munich, Germany, situated across from the BMW Group Research and Innovation Center (FIZ).
 The objective of CEO Qiao Xianghua was to hire up to 300 employees in the Design and Engineering sector for its office in Germany.
 These employees would be tasked with providing services to BMW R&D, sales, and management, including complete vehicle integration, vehicle component development, development and integration of electronic power system platforms, smart driving, and internet of vehicles.
 Additionally, EDAG constructed another Engineering Building at Frankfurter Ring 77.